 The International Obstacle Racing Federation (IORF) will be the governing body of obstacle racing and its affiliates worldwide.
 We built the first site as it’s initial public face.
 The next phase iteration involved full integration with the Events Network API, pulling stats on athletes and events from the web service.

 We recently launched this new design for h2 Media Labs, built in WordPress with a custom theme.
 The kids on the home page evoked the founding story of the company and it’s upstart attitude.
-Keeping the main image in grayscale helps it stand out in a world of large, colorful header images, and keeps it from being “too cute”.
-I also redesigned their logo, which can be seen here.
+Keeping the main image in grayscale helps it stand out in a world of large, colorful hero images, and keeps it from being “too cute”, in my opinion.

 I designed and developed this Wordpress site for FVLC as part of a Taproot team.